 Asset Protection - The Elder Care Protection Plan

-The Medicaid Asset Protection Trust
+The IRREVOCABLE Asset Protection Trust

 Asset Protection planning can ensure that you get the care you need while preserving income for yourself and assets for your heirs.

 Long-term care is expensive, whether it is provided in the home or in a nursing home.
 For many people with a home and some assets, much or even all, of those assets might have to be used to pay for care if those assets are not protected.

 However, there are legal strategies that can protect your income and assets.
 The most important strategy is called the Irrevocable Asset Protection Trust.
 The purpose of this trust is to retain income for you while protecting the assets for your spouse, children or other beneficiaries should Medicaid be required to pay for long-term health care in the future.

 Benefits of an Irrevocable Asset Protection Trust enable you to:

 - Qualify for Medicaid benefits to pay for care

 - Put your primary residence in the trust while maintaining exclusive right to occupy and enjoy your home

 - Enjoy significant tax benefits such as avoidance of gift taxes and elimination of capital gains taxes.